25 Developmental Activities for a 6-Month-Old Baby

 12. Soft Toys

 Have a variety of soft toys for your baby to play with and grasp.
 Consider soft toys with different patterns or textures of fabric.
-A crocheted rattle or this brightly colored fabric ball are great grasping toy as well as a different texture for them to chew on.
+A crocheted rattle or this brightly colored fabric ball is are great grasping toy as well as a different texture for them to chew on.

 13. “Helping” Prepare a Meal

 Have your baby come along with you while you prepare a meal.
 Babies love to observe what is happening around them.
-They will enjoy all the different sounds of you working in the kitchen, maybe its the pan being placed on the stove or the water running or the sound of the silverware being put away!
+They will enjoy all the different sounds of you working in the kitchen, maybe it’s the pan being placed on the stove, or the water running, or the sound of the silverware being put away!
 Either have your baby in their high chair watching or wear them in a baby carrier.
 My favorite baby carrier is this ring sling!

 14. Meal Time with the Family

-Have your baby join in on the family meal time.
+Have your baby join in on the family mealtime.
 This is another great time to allow your baby a sensorial experience with new foods.
 In addition to working on feeding skills, your baby will gain language skills while sitting around the table absorbing conversation.
 This time together offers such valuable social interaction for your baby!
-They will hear new words which is so important for your baby’s language development; to be exposed to a rich vocabulary and language.
+They will hear new words, which is so important for your baby’s language development, to be exposed to a rich vocabulary and language.
 In addition to these developmental benefits, they will begin to feel like a greater part of the family unit by participating in this aspect of family life.
 You may notice them reaching out for your food or watching you eat very closely!!

-15. Tactile Mobiles
+15. Tactile Mobile

 You could also hang various objects for your baby and see if they will grasp them.
 Consider using some elastic to hang your mobile so that they can pull it toward themselves easily.
 Even hanging a ball or toy from some ribbon and elastic can be great interactive play for your 6-month-old baby!
 Check out this blog post for more information on visual and tactile baby mobiles.